Welcome

 Parts cost?
 Less than $US10.
 You'll find all the details about my little SugarCube VFO here....

 Some new 0.96" OLED displays didn't work correctly with the original software.
-Bob ZS6RZ brought this to my attention and provided a ton of help with testing the revised software.
+Bob ZS6RZ brought this to my attention helped test the revised software.
 Thanks, Bob!

-Software is available for the ATtiny45 and ATtiny85 as well as the larger 1.3" OLED displays with their (similar, but different) SH1106 controllers.
+ATtiny45 and ATtiny85 versions are available as well as the larger 1.3" OLED displays with their (similar, but different) SH1106 controllers.

 Naturally, I decided to upgrade it with a new version of my single band si5351a VFO/BFO.
 This version uses a cheap Arduino Nano along with the kit's standard 16x2 LCD.
 My design features selectable tuning steps, an S-meter and RIT.
 (More features might be added later...)
 It's also still in the rough prototype stage but the details of the new design are here...